 I don’t know about you, but I sometimes think about dinner plans and then forget to pull the chicken out of the freezer.
 Then, come dinner time, I have to change gears because of this.
 By writing down your meals for the day, you can make sure that you have all items on hand before you start cooking.
 It can also help keep you from running out to dinner (which can save you money).

 LATER THIS WEEK

 There may be times when you think of something you need to take care of, but it is not a task for today or tomorrow, but maybe a few days from now.
 You can either have additional to do lists ready and write it down on the right date.
 Or, you can jot the note down here.
-Just make sure you carry it forward to the next day’s list so you don’t end up forgetting!
+Make sure you carry it forward to the next day’s list, so you don’t end up forgetting!

 Every day we need goals.
 It helps keeps us on track and gives us the sense of accomplishment that can keep us motivated.
 Your goal could be as simple as finishing up the to do list.
 It might be getting the closet cleaned out.
 It could even be making sure to take 20 minutes for yourself.

 Goals are never right or wrong.
 They are yours, and only you know what they should be.

 These days, many people keep track of appointments with their phone calendar.
 That is helpful.
 However, if your alarm is going to go off only 30 minutes before you have to be there, you might still forget.